opencadc/canfar-portal/resources/docs/tutorial_en.md

 </div>

 Now let's test the newly created script with a different file ID.
-The ```mytutorial.bash``` script will run on the local directory where it is launched from.
+The ```docatalog.bash``` script will run on the local directory where it is launched from.
 Let's emulate a batch job and launch it from the ephemeral disk:

 <div class="shell">

 {% highlight bash %}
 $ cd /ephemeral/work
-$ ~/mytutorial.bash 1056214p
+$ ~/docatalog.bash 1056214p
 {% endhighlight %}

 </div>